Tiswas: Series 4 (1977-1978)

-Series 5
+Series 5 (1978-1979)

-This series ran from September 1978 to May 1979.
 John Gorman became a regular performer from November onwards.
-STV and Granada dropped the series in 1978 in favour of showing other programmes but began carrying the series again in 1979.
+Scottish and Granada dropped the series in 1978 in favour of showing other programmes but began carrying the series again in 1979.
 HTV continued to opt in and out of the programme during Ten on Saturday.

 Bob Carolgees made his debut in early 1979, having been told to go on the programme by Irish comic Frank Carson.
 Carolgees appeared again two weeks later, and Chris was so pleased with his contribution that he decided to make a regular fixture out of Bob.

 Lenny Henry made sporadic appearances throughout this series, but was not established as a regular.
 Child performer Paul Hardin increased his visits to the studios, and could well be considered as a series 5 team member, likewise Sylveste McCoy (who added an "r" to his first name later in his career) who performed surreal comic interludes.